eBayClassifiedsGroup/orlo/docs/index.rst

 Why "orlo"?
 -------------

 Originally this project was called "Sponge", because sponges are absorbent.
 But it turns out that name was already in use on readthedocs.org, so it was renamed.
-In English, orlo means "a plinth supporting the base of a column", which seems like a pretty good analogy for this project.
+In English, orlo means "a plinth supporting the base of a column".

 Roadmap
 -------

-In the beginning:
+Currently, Orlo can:
- - Records release information in a database
+ - Record release information in a database
- - Returns release information in JSON
+ - Return release information in JSON
- - API documentation
+ - Present basic stats on releases

+We also have API documentation and a client library in Python (see [orlo-client](https://github.com/eBayClassifiedsGroup/orloclient))

-In the future:
+In the future, we hope to add:
- - UI to display and consume the data
+ - UI to display and consume the data (started at [orloui](https://github.com/al4/orloui))
+ - Security and authentication/authorization (at present everything is wide open)
- - Control API for performing deployments
+ - Control API for performing deployments (not yet started)